Ayan Kumar Bhunia

 encourages

 the network to learn features at specific granularities.
-We evaluate on several standard FGVC
+We evaluate on several standard

 benchmark datasets, and show the proposed method consistently outperforms existing